Skip to main content

 Opportunities Abroad Program (OAP), use: Varies by Program Varies by Program 2 days before class start

-We will begin certifying private loans for Summer 2023 and 2023–2024 in early June.
-The loan periods for Summer loans and the 2022–2023 academic year are available above.
+We will begin certifying private education loans for Summer 2023 in early June.
+We will begin certifying private education loans for the 2023-2024 academic year toward the end of July.
+The loan period dates for Summer 2023 and the 2022-2023 academic year are listed above.
+The loan period dates for the 2023-2024 academic year are now listed above.

 • Students may apply directly with any lender who provides educational loans.
 The University of California has prepared a UC lender list for private loans to assist you.